 History of automated doors

-Although we generally associate automatic doors as a symptom of advancement in technology over the last few decades, the idea of automatic door opening has actually been around for centuries.
+Although we often associate automated doors with technological advancements in recent decades, the concept of automatic door opening has been around for millennia.
 In fact, in the first century AD, a Greek mathematician famously known as Heron of Alexandria was probably the first to come up with the concept of automatic doors.
 He called it machine number 37 at the time.

 His designs and ideas behind this machine number 37 were simple but brilliant.
 The setup was like this: As the priest with his congregation of followers would approach the temple, the giant doors would magically open by themselves!